-Online outreach was 2011's newest strategy for connecting with the community.
-BRCC posts regularly on Meet-Up and has offered dragon boat rides through Fun Cheap SF.
-With the help of volunteer BRCC members, a Facebook page has been created and a new website is being considered to increase our visibility with a broader cross section of the community.
+way to connect with the community.
+BRCC posts regularly on Meet-Up, Craig's List and has offered dragon boat rides through Fun Cheap SF.
+With the help of volunteer BRCC members, a

+Facebook page has been created and a new website has been developed for DragonMax to increase our visibility with a broader cross section of the community.